BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.PowerShell/Documentation/GettingStarted.md

       upload the NuGet package to NuGet.org
       upload the Chocolatey package to Chocolatey.org
     update badges and info on the GitHub page

+### Powershell module packaging and delivery

+The powershell package providers supported by the ATAP.Utilities Powershell build tooling include

+* PowerShell Gallery
+* Nuget
+* Chocolatey

+Delivery to each powershell package provider needs to be supported and tested.
+This means that both developer machines and the CI/CD pipeline need to understand development and testing delivery.

+## PowerShell Gallery

+Testing the PowerShell Gallery package provider should test delivery to a file system location, a local NuGet server, and a local PowerShell Gallery server, in increasing order of complexity.

+### PowerShell Gallery Filesystem development and test respoitory

+For each developer machine and CI/CD pipeline machine define an intermediate location to which the public distribution packages should be generated.
+This location is defined in the `$global:settings` hash under the key `$global:configRootKeys['GeneratedRelativePathConfigRootKey']`.
+By default, the value is `_generated`

+For each developer machine and CI/CD pipeline machine define an intermediate location to which the public distribution packages for each powershell package provider should be generated.
+This location is defined in the `$global:settings` hash under the key `$global:configRootKeys['GeneratedPowershellModuleConfigRootKey']`.
+By default, the value is `Powershell`

+During the build pipeline, copy the `ModuleName.psd1` and the `ModuleName.psm1` files to `_generated\Packages\PowerShell GalleryPackageSource\ModuleName`

+Define the Filesystem location, per machine and user, for the Development PowerShellGallery repository.
+Define this in the globals. for example `"\\utat022\fs\DevelopmentPackages"`

+Define a name for the filesystem development PowerShellGallery repository. define this in the globals.
+For example `DevelopmentFilesystemPowershellGalleryRepository `

+during the build,

+1. Ensure that PowerShellGet is a registered package provider (should be builtin and default), running `Get-PackageProvider` should return an entry whose names is `PowerShellGet`
+1. Ensure that the filesystem location exists. for example `//utat022/FS/PowerShell GalleryFileRepository
+1. Ensure that the filesystem location is a trusted PSRepository.
+Run the command `Set-PSRepository -Name "DevelopmentFilesystemPowershellGalleryRepository"   -InstallationPolicy Trusted -SourceLocation "\\utat022\fs\DevelopmentPackages"`
+1. Deliver the new module/version to the filesystem development PowerShellGallery repository.
+Run the command `Publish-Module -Path "_generated\Packages\PowerShell GalleryPackageSource\ModuleName" -Repository DevelopmentFilesystemPowershellGalleryRepository -NuGetApiKey 'any'`
+1. Ensure that the new module/version is available. run the command `Find-Module -Name ATAP.Utilities.BuildTooling.PowerShell`.
+Ensure that the name, version, and repository fields returned by the command match the expected values.
+1. Install the new module or new version into the current user's scope
+1. Run the tests using the newly installed module/version

+### Create a subdirectory under _generated for the source of the PowerShell Gallery module